 Mentally, one of the biggest changes a dancer experiences is the loss of self-consciousness.
 You can’t be shy when you put yourself out there on the dance floor.
 Think about being confident enough to go to a new club or studio and dance with people you never met before.
 If you can do that, you most certainly can walk into an office and ask for their business.
 Or negotiate better terms with a real estate agent, car dealer, or your boss.
 Ipso facto, better life.

 One thing I’ve discovered is, the more you know about dancing, the better you feel about yourself.
 It’s for sure, becoming a dancer requires perseverance.
 There’s no way around it.
 You’ve got to stick with it.
 If you do, you’ll understand how to have a better life with dance.

-Learning to dance is the #1way to have your cake and eat it, too.
-By that I mean, you’re dancing and having fun, but still projecting the self-assurance you picked up when you learned to dance.
+Learning to dance is the #1 way to have your cake and eat it, too.
+By that I mean, you’re dancing and having fun, and projecting the self-assurance you picked up when you learned to dance.

 Last, but not least, dance teaches you to be generous and share what you know.
 You can’t deny it, helping others is a very attractive trait.

 For more on how dancing guarantees you’ll have a better life read the Dance Safari post, “Why Dance?
 The Benefits of Ballroom Dancing” and the Psychology Today post, “Conflict Resolution: Dancing Your Way to Cooperation“.